ibm-cloud-docs/appid/istio.md

 | `method` | `enum` | No | The HTTP method protected.
 Valid options ALL, GET, PUT, POST, DELETE, PATCH - Defaults to ALL:  |
 | `policies` | `array[Policy]` | No | The OIDC/JWT policies that you want to apply.  |
 {: class="simple-tab-table"}
-{: caption="Table 2.
-Understanding the path object components" caption-side="top"}
+{: caption="Understanding the path object components" caption-side="top"}
 {: #path-object}
 {: tab-title="Path object"}
 {: tab-group="objects"}